smenjas/software-engineering-notes/the-joy-of-unix.md

 **LM:** In BSD or in Linux?

 **BJ:** Both cases.
 We have this myth that distributed development works, but it's a slight bit of a lie in that a small number of bright people can create an operating system.
 It does take a lot of people to write all of the device drivers.
 That's true.
 But that doesn't necessarily mean we can coordinate the programming of hundreds of people writing C code.
 I don't know if that's true or not, and I personally don't think Linux proves it.
 I don't think Apache proves that.
 That's the myth that people have propagated.
 Maybe it's true, but if you called me as an expert witness, I would testify that it has not been true in my experience.

 **LM:** Is there something to the notion that the people working on BSD are more exclusive than the Linux community?

-**BJ:** That's an us-versus-them thing.These things just get amplified.
+**BJ:** That's an us-versus-them thing.
+These things just get amplified.
 I don't think these people vary from each other by much.
 They just identify with some group, and that's a human-nature thing.

 BSD is older.
 It doesn't need as much hacking.
 So if you're a new person learning how to hack, BSD was not as good a place to go.
 It didn't need as much